One of the biggest questions in the world of fish finders has to be “Which brand is better? Lowrance or Humminbird?”

 Humminbird and Lowrance may be the Chevy and Ford of the fishing industry, but there are other brands that have really decent fish finders – except we don’t really hear about them much because most of the sponsorships belong to those two!

-The Raymarine Dragonfly series is an awesome but lesser-known fish finder.
-It packs a lot of technology into a small package, and is incredibly easy to use – there are just three buttons that let you control the whole thing.
+The Raymarine Axiom 7 Fish Finder series is an awesome but lesser-known fish finder.
+It packs a lot of technology into a small package, and is incredibly easy to use with a high quality multi-touch touch screen display.
 The ease of use is like that of an iPhone – there’s just one button!

-The Dragonfly has really high-resolution 2D and 3D SONAR using CHIRP technology, and an accurate GPS chip which can be used with optional mapping packages for a really all-in-one unit.
+The Axiom 7 has really high-resolution, Chirp Sonar, Downvision with Transducer, Navionics+, and an accurate GPS chip which can be used with optional mapping packages for a really all-in-one unit.

 Another fish finder brand that may not be as well known but is super high quality is Garmin.
 Garmin is usually known for GPS and maps, so we don’t really think “fish finding” when we hear Garmin.